Mu-L/nimbus-jose-jwt/README.md

 The Nimbus JOSE+JWT library requires Java 7+ and has minimal dependencies.

 * JCIP for concurrency annotations.
 * (optional) BouncyCastle as an alternative JCA provider.
+Must not be imported together with the BouncyCastle FIPS provider!
+* (optional) BouncyCastle FIPS as a FIPS 140-2, Level 1 compliant JCA provider.
+  Must not be imported together with the plain BouncyCastle provider!
 * (optional) Tink for EdDSA with Ed25519 and ECDH with X25519.